AnneGiralt/House_price_estimation/README.md

 # House_price_estimation
-A Kaggle exercie of prediction on the price of houses
+A little prediction exercise on house prices using classical dataset from Kaggle.